Funding Awarded for Travel or in-person events are subject to current CDC and Duke University policies and restrictions.

 - copy of current transcript.

-The proposal should describe the overall project, the status of the work already in progress or the specific resource materials to be studied, the reasons for undertaking this specific topic, and an estimated budget for the research project.
+The proposal should describe the overall project, the status of the work already in progress or the specific resource materials to be studied, the reasons for undertaking this specific topic, and an estimated budget for the research project if applicable.

 Deadline & Submissions

 Applications are due March 31st.

 A faculty committee will select the awardees.
 Applicants will be notified by email by May.